The Lean Language Reference

 Squash.{u} (α : Sort u) : Sort u

-Squash α is the quotient of α by the always true relation.
-It is empty if α is empty, otherwise it is a singleton.
-(Thus it is unconditionally a Subsingleton.)
-It is the "universal Subsingleton" mapped from α.
+Squash α is a Subsingleton: it is empty if α is empty, otherwise it has just one element.
+It is the “universal Subsingleton” mapped from α.

-Squash.lift will extract a value in any subsingleton β from a function on α, while Nonempty.rec can only do the same when β is a proposition.
+Consequently, Squash.lift may extract an α value into any subsingleton type β, while Nonempty.rec can only do the same when β is a proposition.

 🔗def